jmrbcu/foundation/README.md

 Foundation
 ==========

-The extra things for the python standard library you always want to have!
+The extra things for the python standard library you always wanted to have!